pronovic/smartapp-sensortrack/README.md

 The process is similar to installing.
-Download the `.whl` file for the [latest release](https://github.com/pronovic/smartapp-sensortrack/releases/latest), and install it using `pip`, like:
+Download the `.whl` file for the [latest release](https://github.com/pronovic/smartapp-sensortrack/releases/latest), and install it using [pipx](https://pypa.github.io/pipx/), like:

 ```
-$ pip install sensortrack-0.4.0-py3-none-any.whl
+$ pipx install --force --include-deps ./sensortrack-0.4.10-py3-none-any.whl
 ```

+> On Debian, I install pipx using: `apt-get install pipx --no-install-suggests --no-install-recommends`

 Reload configuration and restart the systemd service::